teararoa2022/teararoa2022.github.io/wedding-en.md

 ## Other information

-We will update the website as we have updated information, check back here from time to time if you need more information.
+This site may be updated with new information: please check back from time to time (and/or contact us) if you need further information.